Skip to contents

 6. Replacement: O(Tpn)O(Tpn)

-Total Complexity: O(Tp(po+mn))O(Tp(po + mn))
+Total complexity: O(Tp(po+mn))O(Tp(po + mn))

 The algorithm can be viewed as a stochastic optimization method for: